 The Royal Pavilion Cafe is the idyllic place to rest your laurels and take in the stunning view whilst enjoying barista coffees, fresh sandwiches, ice cream flavours aplenty and much more.

 What can I see on Southend pier?

 Besides the picturesque views looking out to sea and back across the famous shingle beach spotted with holidaymakers, there are plenty of more sights to see.
 Some notable views include local fishers hoping to hook the biggest catch, to the infamous and sizeable seagulls flocking overhead.
 The Royal Pavilion is also a hotspot for scenic weddings, so you may even see a couple tying the knot!

 What is the Southend pier train?

 If you’re a fan of railways, and we certainly are, then a trip on the Southend Pier Railway is a must.
 It’s a narrow gauge railway that runs for 1.25 miles of the 1.34 mile long pier.
 It runs every day that the pier is open and uses a single train that runs every half-hour, or over the busy season a 15-minute service.
 There are no stops so it takes you straight to the end of the Pier Head.

-How to get to Southend Pier with c2c
+How can I get to Southend pier with c2c?

 Take the train from London Fenchurch Street which will go direct through to Southend Central, and continue to Shoeburyness.
 The journey time from London is between 55 minutes – 1 hour and 15 minutes, depending on which train you use.